 Specific countermeasures were developed in partnership with each jurisdiction's engineering department, with input from the steering committee, and informed by Safe System planning best practices and Federal Highway Administration's Proven Safety Countermeasures.
 The next section includes a list of priority projects and a map of their locations throughout the study area.
-Each project was prioritized based on safety need as well as alignment with other city plans.
-Projects ranked as a short-term priority are intended to be complete in the next three to five years, those ranked as medium-term would ideally be complete in the next five to ten years, and those ranked as long-term are either ongoing, continuous improvements that will take place over an extended period of time or projects that are intended to be complete in the next ten to fifteen years.
 The below categories of countermeasures were developed to identify the approaches used to address each safety issue across the planning area.